 It is also worth looking at pictures and videos of the show in previous years: which stands impressed and can you replicate their design?

-Types of Exhibition Stand For Hire
+Types of Exhibition Stand To Rent

 The Vision exhibition system is a completely bespoke display system that consists of a number of curved or straight aluminium frames that can fit together to make almost any design.

 Despite the ‘premium’ quality of this stand, it can be assembled by professional exhibition stand contractors in a fraction of the time it takes to assemble a customised wooden stand, saving the exhibitor money on construction costs.

 The stand is made of 100% recyclable aluminium meaning it is an eco-friendly alternative to many stands.
 As a high-end exhibition solution, the Vision exhibition system is more expensive than gantry stands, however due to the Vision system’s lightning quick assembly and breakdown time it is far more value for money than similar exhibition systems in its range.

 Gantry (or truss) is a great option for any exhibitor looking for a large-scale stand at a low price.
 These stands are made up of a latticed aluminium frame which can be customised to suit different sizes of exhibition space.
 However, unlike the Vision system, custom curved corners cannot be constructed meaning you are limited to square or rectangular designs.

 Gantry also has a high load-bearing capacity meaning it is excellent for hanging lights and illuminating your space.
 Fabric or foamex board graphics can be added in the corners, or as backwalls or headers making you stand reflect your brand more effectively.